cadolphs/google_photo_emailer/README.md

 just a wrapper around the Google API methods used to authenticate and send email.
 Then, I also write a stubbed-out version of that class which lets me turn off the "actually talking to Google" part while still having a class that behaves _like_ the emailer.

+One thing to note: We're not actually running any unittests yet.
+I think that is premature anyway.
+The code right now is just passing on calls from one source to the other with no logic.
+I don't want to run tests on the actual Auth flow because that would require steering the browser with Selenium or whatever and would just be super annoying.

+So let's see what I can do next: Reload stored credentials.
+How would I _test-drive_ such a feature?
+Right now I just have to _spike_ it because I'm unsure on what to do...

+Actually, it might be that my classes are too big!